 No doubt, arthritis and joint pain can cause debilitating symptoms that keep you in the bed for days.
 Often, increasing physical activity and pain medication are enough to relieve the pain.
 When simple lifestyle changes and over-the-counter medications don’t work, you may benefit from injections, such as a cortisone shot.

 At Goshen Physicians Orthopedics & Sports Medicine, we’re dedicated to alleviating your joint pain.
-With three convenient locations, we offer professionally administered joint injections near you in Goshen, Nappanee and Shipshewana, IN.
+With three convenient locations, we offer professionally administered joint injections near you in Goshen, Elkhart or Nappanee, IN.
 When you need reliable pain relief, call us at (574) 534-2548 to make an appointment.

 How joint injections work